JohnLCaron/rlauxe/README.md

 SHANGRLA consistent_sampling() in Audit.py only audits with the estimated sample size.
 However, in multiple contest audits, additional ballots may be in the sample because they are needed by another contest.
 Since theres no guarentee that the estimated sample size is large enough, theres no reason not to include all the available mvrs in the audit.

+*** If the Audit gets below the risk limit, should you terminate?
+Or finish all the samples that have been audited?

 ### compute sample size